rrgmc/nbjobqueue/README.md

         })
     }

-    jq.Close() // wait for all jobs to be done, then release all resources.
+    jq.Shutdown() // wait for all jobs to be done, then release all resources.

     slices.Sort(items)
     fmt.Println(items)